-Welcome to Boulder 101, a series meant to help you weed through the city’s sticky issues.
-Here you’ll find deep-dives into big topics, broken down into digestible bites.
+Welcome to Boulder 101, a series meant to help you weed through the city’s sticky issues (and some just for fun).
+Here you’ll find deep-dives into (mostly) big topics, broken down into digestible bites.

 Got a suggestion for something you’d like to see covered?
 Send it to firstname.lastname@example.org.
 Otherwise, happy reading!
 You’re on your way to becoming a more informed and engaged resident.

 From a former Daily Camera editor and designer, use this handy table to help you plant native and non-native xeric perennials perfect for Colorado.
 Sort by color, height, spread, pollinator potential and more.

 An explainer series breaking down homelessness in Boulder County and beyond.
 Here, we’ll explore the demographics, causes and solutions to homelessness through expert interviews, peer-reviewed research and input from people with lived experience.